Martinsos/opal/aligner_comparison.md

 * SWIPE: `./swipe -a 1 -p 1 -G 3 -E 1 -M BLOSUM50 -b 0 -i <query_file> -d uniprot_sprot` NOTE: database had to be preprocessed for SWIPE using _makeblastdb_

 Following table shows how much time took for different sequences to be aligned against UniProtKB/Swiss-Prot database.
-All time is in seconds.
+All times are in seconds.
 Tests were performed on Intel Core i3 M 350 @ 2.27GHz with 4GB RAM.

 |                  | O74807 | P19930 | Q3ZAI3 | P18080 |
 |------------------|--------|--------|--------|--------|